How to report a problem

 Parking on verges

-Parking on verges and the damage caused by this is fast becoming a problem in the city.
-Parking on and driving across verges causes damage, which is often unsightly.
 Please help us keep verges tidy and respect the safety of other highway users by finding somewhere else to park.
+You could be prosecuted for causing damage to a verge.

-If you would like to report somebody parking or driving on a verge please contact 01482 300 300 or email Network.Management@hullcc.gov.uk
+To report somebody parking or driving on a verge please contact 01482 300 300 or email Network.Management@hullcc.gov.uk

 Tel: 01482 300 300